InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score-with-the-NumericEnsembles-package.md

   warnings()
 ```

+<h2>No warnings or error</h2>

+If you look at the bottom of that code chunk, you'll see that it reports warnings.
+There were zero warnings or errors when I ran this code.

 <h2>Model evaluations</h2>

 <h4>Accuracy (mean of the root means squared error across all resamples) and one standard deviation bars.
 Sorted low (smaller error) to high (larger error)</h4>